Sickness absence is an unavoidable occurrence that all employers will experience at one stage or another.

 Impact of long-term sickness absence on business operations

-Having an employee out of work with no set return date can impact the daily operations of the business and may require alternative arrangements to be made.
-This can result in reduced efficiency and steep cost implications for employers.
+When an employee is out of work with no set return date, it can impact the daily operations of the business and may require alternative arrangements to be made.

 The informal welfare meeting

-- The nature of the employee’s absence.
+- The nature of the employee’s incapacity.

 - What treatment has been recommended by their medical professional.